justinbeetle/pyDragonWarrior/new_combat.md

 equipped, else one column.
 First (only) column is for weapon and the second column is weapon with shield.
 Don't present an option if the only options is fists, but do prompt the user to obtain and equip weapons and armor.

+TBD: When surprised, should this choice still be available?
+If not, what selection is made?
+I could see making this selection for the player in the following order of precedence:
+1. One-handed weapon one and shield (if both equipped)
+2. One-handed weapon one (if equipped)
+3. One-handed weapon two and shield (if both equipped)
+4. One-handed weapon two (if equipped)
+5. Polearm or other two-handed weapon (if equipped)
+6. Fist and shield (if no weapons equipped and shield equipped)
+7. Fists (if no weapons equipped)

 ## On-turn (attack)

 Choose one of the following actions:
 * Attack
 * Spell (what spells?)
 * Item (what items?)
-* Change weapon
+* Change hand configuration
 * Flee

 Don't allow healing, at least non-magic healing, during combat.
 Trying to perform first aid on one's self while being attacked with a sword would be a sure fire way to punch one's ticket.

-TODO:  Attack and spell combos?
+FUTURE: Consider special attack and spell combos, both of which would be learned?
 Add a category of special attacks for this???

 On attack, depending on weapon, there may be additional choices for the type of attack.
 * Swing: Swing the weapon in an arch toward an opponent.
 The verb used for this varies depending on the damage type